Interplanetary Transport Network

 The Interplanetary Transport Network (ITN) is a collection of gravitationally determined pathways through the Solar System that require very little energy for an object to follow.
 The ITN makes particular use of Lagrange points as locations where trajectories through space can be redirected using little or no energy.
-These points have the peculiar property of allowing objects to orbit around them, despite lacking an object to orbit.
+These points have the peculiar property of allowing objects to orbit around them, despite lacking an object to orbit, as these points exist where gravitational forces between two celestial bodies are equal.
 While it would use little energy, transport along the network would take a long time.

 History

 Interplanetary transfer orbits are solutions to the gravitational three-body problem, which, for the general case, does not have analytical solutions, and is addressed by numerical analysis approximations.
 However, a small number of exact solutions exist, most notably the five orbits referred to as "Lagrange points", which are orbital solutions for circular orbits in the case when one body is significantly more massive.

 The key to discovering the Interplanetary Transport Network was the investigation of the nature of the winding paths near the Earth-Sun and Earth-Moon Lagrange points.
 They were first investigated by Henri Poincaré in the 1890s.
 He noticed that the paths leading to and from any of those points would almost always settle, for a time, on an orbit about that point.
 There are in fact an infinite number of paths taking one to the point and away from it, and all of which require nearly zero change in energy to reach.
 When plotted, they form a tube with the orbit about the Lagrange point at one end.

 The derivation of these paths traces back to mathematicians Charles C. Conley and Richard P. McGehee in 1968.
 Hiten, Japan's first lunar probe, was moved into lunar orbit using similar insight into the nature of paths between the Earth and the Moon.
 Beginning in 1997, Martin Lo, Shane D. Ross, and others wrote a series of papers identifying the mathematical basis that applied the technique to the Genesis solar wind sample return, and to lunar and Jovian missions.
 They referred to it as an Interplanetary Superhighway (IPS).